Daniel-Gallagher92/tea_subscription_service/README.md

 2. `cd` into the root directiory
 3. `bundle install`
 4. `rails db:{drop,create,migrate,seed}`
-5. Run the test suite with `bundle exec rspec`
+5. Run the test suite with `bundle exec rspec`.
+There should be 27 passing tests.
 6. Start the local server by running `rails s`
-7. Explore each endpoint using a base url of `localhost:3000` in Postman.
+7. Explore each endpoint using a base url of `localhost:3000` in Postman or curl.